cowtony/ACM/C++ Fundamental/01 Introduction to Programming Concepts/README.md

+# Prerequisit
+Install a C++ compiler (like GCC) and an IDE (like Code::Blocks or Visual Studio).

 # Topics

 - The goal of learning programming languages.

+- Feel free to stop me and ask questions.

 - What is programming?
 Why do we use programming languages, and why C++ specifically?